netgiro/netgiro.github.io/checkout.md

     - Success = true
     - PaymentSuccessful = false
     - ResultCode = PendingCustomerConfirmation (10425)

-  - Cart canceled
+  - **This is only for cases where provider sends ConfirmationType = Manual on InsertCart**
+  - Cart confirmed by customer, reservation created and provider needs to confirm purchase by calling ConfirmCart
     - Success = true
     - PaymentSuccessful = false
-    - ResultCode = PaymentCanceled (10201)
+    - ResultCode = ReservationCreatedAnd (10426)

-  - Cart confirmed
+  - Loan created
     - Success = true
     - PaymentSuccessful = TRUE
     - ResultCode = PaymentConfirmed (10200)